switchbox-data/buildstock-fetch/docs/usage.md

 ## Quick Start

-The inputs required for BuildStock Fetch are: product type, release year, weather file type, release version, upgrade scenarios, state, types of files to download, and output directory.
-Once these inputs have been specified, BuildStock Fetch will retrieve the building ID's that correspond to the selection, and download the files requested to the specified output directory.
+To download data with BuildStock Fetch, you must specify the following variables: product type, release year, weather file type, release version, upgrade scenarios, state, types of files to download, and output directory.
+Once these inputs have been specified, BuildStock Fetch will first resolved the individual `bldg_ids` correspond to this  selection, and then download the requested files pertaining to each building unit to the specified output directory.

 ### Interactive Mode